 (d) the legal bases of the processing.

 3.2 We may process data about your use of our website and services (“usage data“).
 The usage data may include your IP address, geographical location, browser type and version, operating system, referral source, length of visit, page views and website navigation paths, as well as information about the timing, frequency and pattern of your service use.
 The source of the usage data is Google Analytics.
+Google Analytics collects visitation data and associates it with Google information from accounts of signed-in users who have consented to this association for the purpose of ads personalisation, Google Signals and detailed device and location data.
+This sharing is to measure the performance of advertisements issued by our company.
 This usage data may be processed for the purposes of analysing the use of the website and services.
 The legal basis for this processing is consent OR our legitimate interests, namely monitoring and improving our website and services.

 3.3 We may process your account data (“account data“).
 The account data may include your name and email address.
 The source of the account data is you or your employer.
 The account data may be processed for the purposes of operating our website, providing our services, ensuring the security of our website and services, maintaining back-ups of our databases and communicating with you.
 The legal basis for this processing is consent OR the performance of a contract between you and us and/or taking steps, at your request, to enter into such a contract.